aio-libs/aiosmtpd/README.rst

 needed for Python 3.
 This project brings together several highly experienced Python developers collaborating on this reimplementation.

-This package provides such a implementation of both the SMTP and LMTP protocols.
+This package provides such an implementation of both the SMTP and LMTP protocols.